ayumi/soflan/README.md

 # Soflan.net

 DDR step chart viewer.
-It's a client-side web app written in JavaScript for mobile and desktop web browsers.
+It's a client-side web app written in React and JS for mobile and desktop web browsers.

 ## Development tips